BharatKalluri/lyricfetcher/readme.md

 [![PyPI version](https://badge.fury.io/py/lyricfetcher.svg)](https://badge.fury.io/py/lyricfetcher)

-A python Package to get the lyrics of a Song
+A python Package/Command Line Utility to get the lyrics of a Song

 To install the package